ibmresilient/resilient-community-apps/rc-data-feed-plugin-kafkafeed/README.md

 This plugin allows this replica data to be pushed to kafka topics for downstream data collection.

-Refer to the documentation on the Data Feed extension for uses cases support and configuration options.
+Refer to the documentation on the Data Feed extension for uses cases, support and configuration options.
 Also refer to the other Data Feed plugins which can be used in combination.

 # License